All Episodes

 This is Marty from Virginia Beach, Virginia.

-The old timers can tell you some of the same things that have happened with fish kills years ago in regards to if we don't have a lot of rain to push a lot of sediments out and cycle the earth like it's supposed to be.
+The old timers can tell you of the same things that have happened with fish kills years ago in regards to if we don't have a lot of rain to push a lot of sediments out and cycle the earth like it's supposed to be.

-I believe if you do some core samples you'll find out that this parasite has been around for quite some time.
+I believe if you do some core samples, you'll find out that this parasite has been around for quite some time.

-It's just because of certain environmental aspects of Uh, runoff and things are probably expiring it to dominate more and come out, flourish it.
+It's just because of certain environmental aspects of runoff and things are probably expiring it to dominate more and come out, flourish it.

-Colin, I'm asking a question of you.
+Color, I'm going to ask a question of you.

 How aware of this story were you there near North Carolina before tonight?